Lex Frieden: Public service

 After leaving NCD in 1988, Frieden was appointed by Congressman Major R. Owens, Chairman of the U.S. House of Representatives Subcommittee on Select Education, to be coordinator of the newly formed, Congressional Task Force on the Rights and Empowerment of Americans with Disabilities.
 The role of the task force was to gather information on the extent and nature of disability discrimination in America.
-Justin Dart Jr. was named chairman of the group, and working together as they had for the past five years at NCD, they produced several reports and papers which congressional committees used in the process of considering and refining the ADA prior to passage.
+Justin Dart Jr. was named chairman of the group, and working together as they had for the past five years at NCD, they produced several reports and papers which congressional committees used in the process of considering and refining the ADA before passage.

 President George W. Bush appointed Frieden Chairman of the NCD and the Senate confirmed his appointment on July 26, 2002, the anniversary of the signing of the ADA.
-Frieden's swearing in ceremony was conducted in the Oval Office by the President and by White House Chief of Staff Andrew Card.
-Under Frieden's leadership, the Council produced a report, Righting the ADA, that made recommendations leading to enactment of the ADA Amendments Act of 2008, and they proposed a UN Convention on the Rights of People with Disabilities.
+Frieden's swearing-in ceremony was conducted in the Oval Office by the President and by White House Chief of Staff Andrew Card.
+Under Frieden's leadership, the Council produced a report, Righting the ADA, that made recommendations leading to the enactment of the ADA Amendments Act of 2008, and they proposed a UN Convention on the Rights of People with Disabilities.

 Other Council priorities during Frieden's tenure as NCD chair centered on livable communities, adaptive technology and community-based services and supports for long-term care.
-His personal experience assisting with disaster response and recovery after Hurricanes Katrina and Rita motivated Council recommendations that resulted in passage of legislation to improve emergency preparedness and response for people with disabilities in disasters.
+His personal experience assisting with disaster response and recovery after Hurricanes Katrina and Rita motivated Council recommendations that resulted in the passage of legislation to improve emergency preparedness and response for people with disabilities in disasters.

 Academic appointments

-Frieden is Professor of Health Informatics and of Physical Medicine and Rehabilitation at the University of Texas Health Science Center at Houston.
+Frieden is Professor of Health Informatics and Physical Medicine and Rehabilitation at the University of Texas Health Science Center at Houston.
 He is also Professor (Adjunct) of Physical Medicine and Rehabilitation at Baylor College of Medicine.
 Frieden directs the Independent Living Research Utilization (ILRU) program at TIRR Memorial Hermann Hospital in Houston (The Institute for Rehabilitation and Research).
-In 2010, the Chancellor and Vice Chancellor for the University of Texas System appointed him Chancellors Health Fellow on Disability.
+In 2010, the Chancellor and Vice Chancellor for the University of Texas System appointed him Chancellor's Health Fellow on Disability.